 What is your gut reaction when you see a video of a youth athlete performing Olympic lifts?
 How about an older adult doing a deadlift?
 Is it appropriate?
 Is it safe?
 Should you be performing them?
 How do we begin strength training?
 As we move into summer programs, especially for our youth athletes, these questions need to be answered!
-This article will offer the key FUNdamentals regarding how to begin strength training for youth athletes, as well as a FREE program to get you safely started!
+This article will offer the key FUNdamentals regarding how to begin strength training for youth athletes.

 This post may very well turn into one of those, “if I knew then, what I know now” pieces.
 When I was a youth athlete, I was educated that strength training is important, but I had NO idea where to start.
 Naturally, seeing my dad and brother hitting reps with the bench press, my thought became benching is the answer!
 After working with many individuals across the lifespan we have found that this is common, people want to train and understand the benefits; however, they do not know where to start.
 We are movement optimists and believe there is no such thing as a “bad exercise”; however, there is definitely inappropriate timing and volume of particular exercises.
 Olympic lifts, deadlifts, agility training, power training, and so forth is safe for individuals of all ages IF implemented wisely onto a cultivated foundation.
 Our early programs need to be based on the fundamentals of Training Age.
 This concept gives us a starting point, no matter what age you want to begin your fitness journey!
 We strongly advocate fitness and strength training across the lifespan!